 Instructions

-- In a KitchenAid mixer, place flour, egg yolks, butter, sugar, salt, lemon zest, and yeast.
-With the dough hook attached at low speed, start mixing the ingredients on low speed.
+- In a KitchenAid mixer, combine flour, egg yolks, butter, sugar, salt, lemon zest, and yeast.
+Attach the dough hook and start mixing at low speed.

 How To Make The Filling:

-- While the dough is rising, prepare the filling.
+- While the dough is rising, prepare the filling by beating the two eggs and combining them with the farmer's cheese.

-- Beat well the two eggs and add them to the farmer's cheese.
-Add vanilla, lemon zest, a pinch of salt, raisins, and semolina.
-If the cheese mixture is too runny, add another tablespoon of semolina until you get a creamy consistency.
+- Add vanilla, lemon zest, a pinch of salt, raisins, and semolina to the cheese mixture.
+If the mixture is too runny, add a bit more semolina to achieve a creamy consistency.
+Mix well.

 How to Make The Pastries:

-- Preheat oven to 350F/180C.
-Cover the bottom of a baking tray with parchment paper and set it aside.
+- Preheat the oven to 350F/180C and line a baking tray with parchment paper.

-- After the dough has doubled in volume, sprinkle some flour on the working surface and dump the dough on the table.
-Split the dough in half.
+- Once the dough has doubled, flour a work surface and turn out the dough.
+Divide the dough in half.

-- Grab half of the dough and roll it with the rolling pin.
-You should end up with a square approx. 12x12 inches.
+- Take one half of the dough and roll it out to a 12x12 inch square.

-- Place a full spoon of the cheese filling in the middle of a square.
-Fold two opposite corners towards the middle and press well to make sure they stick together.
-Then, fold the other two opposite corners so you end up having a pastry that looks like an envelope.
+- Place a spoonful of the cheese filling in the center of each rectangle.
+Fold two opposite corners towards the middle, pressing them to stick together.
+Repeat with the other two corners to form an envelope shape.

-- Beat an egg and brush each pastry with it.
+- Beat an egg and brush it over each pastry.

-- Remove them from the tray, let them cool on a rack, then sprinkle powder sugar over them. (the powder sugar is optional)
+- Remove from the oven, let cool on a rack, and optionally sprinkle with powdered sugar before serving.

 Ronald James Toma says